bbw7561135/MPI-Workshop/README.md

 Textbook: Using MPI *Portable Parallel Programming with the Message-Passing Interface*: William Gropp, Ewing Lusk, etc

-MPI is a libary of function calls.
+MPI is a library of function calls.
 It is not a language and there is no such thing as an MPI compiler.
 MPI's prime goals are to provide source-code portability and to allow efficient implementation.
-It also offers a great deal of functionaility and support for heterogenous parallel architectures.
+It also offers a great deal of functionality and support for heterogenous parallel architectures.

 ## MPI basics